ibm-cloud-docs/apiconnect/getting-started.md

 See how easy it is to create, manage, secure, and share APIs.
 {: shortdesc}

-{{site.data.keyword.apiconnect_short}} V10 Reserved plan is the cloud-based edition of IBM {{site.data.keyword.apiconnect_short}}.
-The Reserved plan offers a comparable set of features for managing the lifecycle of APIs, hosted in {{site.data.keyword.cloud_notm}}. {{site.data.keyword.apiconnect_short}} makes it easy to create, securely expose, manage, and monetize APIs so that you and your customers can power digital applications and spur innovation.
+{{site.data.keyword.apiconnect_short}} V10 Reserved service is the cloud-based edition of IBM {{site.data.keyword.apiconnect_short}}.
+The Reserved service offers a comparable set of features for managing the lifecycle of APIs, hosted in {{site.data.keyword.cloud_notm}}. {{site.data.keyword.apiconnect_short}} makes it easy to create, securely expose, manage, and monetize APIs so that you and your customers can power digital applications and spur innovation.

-If you are an administrator, see [Getting started as an administrator](/docs/apiconnect?topic=apiconnect-getting-started-admin) for instructions on configuring your new Reserved plan and adding users.
+If you are an administrator, see [Getting started as an administrator](/docs/apiconnect?topic=apiconnect-getting-started-admin) for instructions on configuring your new Reserved service instance and adding users.
 {: note}

 In this tutorial, you verify your access to {{site.data.keyword.apiconnect_short}}, then open the API Manager and create an API.
 Ready to get started?